 There’s not much we love better than a whole day of live music!
 We currently organize or co-organize the following festivals:

 Rock and Roar Music Festival: Sunday of Labor Day.
-An all-day music and arts festival at the amphitheater at Binghamton’s Ross Park Zoo, presented by McDonald’s.
+An all-day music and arts festival at the amphitheater at Binghamton’s Ross Park Zoo.
 In addition to the live bands in the amphitheater, we have artists from the Fine Arts Society of the Southern Tier set up throughout Ross Park and the zoo, painting all day and displaying their works.
 There are also food and craft vendors.
 Check out this writeup of Rock and Roar 2017.

 The Bing Bang: sometime in late April.
 A festival on the Binghamton University campus, on the Hinman College Quad.
 Bounce houses, activities such as face painting and a mechanical bull, and a BBQ round out a day of music provided by student and community acts.
-Voodoo Highway is a co-organizer of the music.
+Voodoo Highway organizes the music.